freebasic/fbc/tests/readme.txt

 Other Examples:

-Use 'make cunit-tests' to build the cunit-compatible tests.
+Use 'make unit-tests' to build the fbcunit-compatible tests.
 This will create fbc-tests[.exe] at the top of the tree.

-If the fbcu library is not already made, 'make cunit-tests' will automatically make it with the options fail=1 basic=1.
+If the fbcunit library is not already made, 'make unit-tests' will automatically make it.

-Use 'make log-tests' to build all non-cunit type tests.
+Use 'make log-tests' to build all non-fbcunit type tests.
 This will create log files, which are summarized and saved in 'failed.log' for any failed tests.